Learning Clique Forests: Methodology

 \item[S8.]
 [Update gain table].
 Delete from gain table all entries where the vertex is $v$. \\ Add to gain table entries with gains for $C_b$.\\ If $reuse\_separators$ is false, delete from the gain table where the separator is $S$.\\ Update gains for $C_a$.

 \item[S9.]
 [Close loop].
 Return to [S4.].\\

 \end{itemize}

 \begin{remark} The function $FirstClique()$ provides an estimate of the best first clique.
-It can be obtained by starting with a clique made of the two vertices with the strongest association and growing it using the clique expansion operator until it reaches the minimum size required.
-It could also be used to initialise the algorithm with a list of ``known'' cliques $C_I$. \end{remark}
+It can be obtained by starting with a clique made of the two vertices (or a larger clique) with the largest gain and growing it using the clique expansion operator until it reaches the minimum size required. \end{remark}

 The \mfcf{} algorithm is a radical extension of the TMFG algorithm proposed in \cite{TMFG} which build a planar graph applying a special case of clique expansion operator ($T_2$ in that paper) with the following constraints: (a) the maximum clique size is 4, (b) the minimum clique size is also 4, and (c) a separator are triangles and they can be used only once.

-\begin{theorem} The \mfcf{} algorithm produces cliques in a perfect order, provided that the initial cliques $C_I$ are arranged in a perfect order. \end{theorem}
+Note that the MST is also retrievable with the \mfcf{} algorithm by setting the maximum clique size to 2, the minimum clique size also at 2, and separators can be used more than once.
+Interestingly, there is another class of networks, which lies between the MST and the TMFG, which is constituted of triangular cliques and edge separators and has not been explored yet in the literature.